 The key statement defines a key to be used by rndc when authenticating with named.
 Its syntax is identical to the key statement in named.conf.
 The keyword key is followed by a key name, which must be a valid domain name, though it need not actually be hierarchical; thus, a string like "rndc_key" is a valid name.
 The key statement has two clauses: algorithm and secret.
-While the configuration parser will accept any string as the argument to algorithm, currently only the string "hmac-md5" has any meaning.
+While the configuration parser will accept any string as the argument to algorithm, currently only the strings "hmac-md5", "hmac-sha1", "hmac-sha224", "hmac-sha256", "hmac-sha384" and "hmac-sha512" have any meaning.
 The secret is a base-64 encoded string as specified in RFC 3548.